NLnetLabs/krill/doc/development/04_es_krill.md

 Before we delve in to the Krill eventsourcing code, we should talk a bit about storage.
-Krill stores all values in a `KeyValueStore`, which is currently implemented as an enum using a diskbased back-end as the only current implementation.
+Krill stores all values in a `KeyValueStore`, which is currently implemented as an enum using a disk based back-end as the only current implementation.
 The idea is that this will be extended in future with other implementations, perhaps [sled](https://docs.rs/sled/0.34.6/sled/), [tikv](https://github.com/tikv/tikv) or some redis based store.